-Tensioned or Non-Tensioned screen surface.
+Tensioned or Non-Tensioned(standard) screen surfaces.
 Non-Tensioned is the standard screen surface, which hangs freely from the casing support structure.
-Non-Tensioned screen surfaces are slightly more prone to creases, waviness or possible imperfections.
+Non-Tensioned screen surfaces are slightly more prone to creases, waviness or imperfections.
 Tensioned screen surfaces, on the other hand, provide a flatter more uniform screen surface that is consistently stretched, resulting in less possibility of imperfections.
 This tensioning is usually created by a cable and tab system on electric screens that pullsTypically, tensioned screens are viewed as the highest performing screens, that maximize resolution and light reflectivity.

 Manual Projector Screens

-Another convenient feature of many manual projector screens is a "controlled screen return" or CSR.
-Which, like many roll-down windowshades, stops the projector screen from rolling back into it's case too quickly.
-Thereby by preventing potential damage to the screen surface or the roller mechanism, extending the overall life of the projector screen.
+One particularly convenient feature of many manual projector screens is a "controlled screen return" or CSR.
+This feature stops the projector screen from retracting into its case too quickly, preventing potential damage to the screen surface or the roller mechanism.
+This extends the overall life of the projector screen.
 Additionally, Manual projector screens, like electrics, are also available in a

 *Note - Manual ceiling recessed screens typically come with a hand crank mechanism for lowering the screen, because the casing conceals itself.